 “Consumers mustn’t make assumptions about payment holidays where there are none.
 Consumers have to continue to stay up to date with communications and contact their relevant debt counsellors (if the consumer is registered under debt review), banks or creditors to avoid any confusion or questions that they might have,” says Oberholzer.

-If for some reason you lose your income, credit life insurance can help you ensure that your debt is paid while you recover.
+If you lose your income, credit life insurance can ensure your debt is paid while you recover.
 To get a quote, click here and a consultant will get in touch with you.